John Bingham: Early life and education

 Born in Mercer County, Pennsylvania, where his carpenter and bricklayer father Hugh had moved after service in the War of 1812, Bingham attended local public schools.
 After his mother's death in 1827, his father remarried.
 John moved west to Ohio to live with his merchant uncle Thomas after clashing with his new stepmother.
 He apprenticed as a printer for two years, helping to publish the Luminary, an anti-Masonic newspaper.
 He then returned to Pennsylvania to study at Mercer College and then studied law at Franklin College in New Athens, Harrison County, Ohio.
 There, Bingham befriended former slave Titus Basfield, who became the first African-American to graduate college in Ohio.
 They continued to correspond for many years.

 Hugh and Thomas Bingham were longtime abolitionists who were both active in local politics.
 They initially allied with the Anti-Masonic Party, led in Pennsylvania by Governor Joseph Ritner and state representative Thaddeus Stevens.
 Hugh became clerk of the Mercer County court and later a perennial Whig candidate in the county known for opposing war with Mexico.
 Matthew Simpson, Bingham's longtime friend since childhood, became a bishop in the Methodist Episcopal Church and urged President Lincoln to issue the Emancipation Proclamation.
-Following Lincoln's assassination, Simpson delivered funeral orations at the White House and at the interment ceremony in Springfield, Illinois.
+Following Lincoln's assassination, Simpson delivered a prayer at the White House and a funeral oration at the interment ceremony in Springfield, Illinois.

 Early legal career

-After graduation, Bingham returned to Mercer, Pennsylvania to read law with John James Pearson and William Stewart, and he was admitted to the Pennsylvania bar on March 25, 1840 and the Ohio bar by year's end.
-Bingham then returned to Cadiz, Ohio to begin his legal and political career.
+After graduation, Bingham returned to Mercer, Pennsylvania, to read law with John James Pearson and William Stewart, and he was admitted to the Pennsylvania bar on March 25, 1840, and the Ohio bar by year's end.
+Bingham then returned to Cadiz, Ohio, to begin his legal and political career.
 An active Whig, Bingham campaigned for President William Henry Harrison.
 His uncle, Thomas, a prominent Presbyterian in the area, had served as associate judge in the Harrison County Court of Common Pleas from 1825 to 1839.
-The young lawyer's practice extended to Tuscarawas County, Ohio and its seat, New Philadelphia.
+The young lawyer's practice extended to Tuscarawas County, Ohio, and its seat, New Philadelphia.
 In 1846, Bingham won his first election as district attorney for Tuscarawas County, serving from 1846 to 1849.